tudo75/nvidia-fan-control/README.md

 ## Credits

-Based on the work of Sabin Dcoster [nvidia-fan-control-gui-linux](https://github.com/dcostersabin/nvidia-fan-control-gui-linux)
+Based on the work of Sabin Dcoster <a href="https://github.com/dcostersabin/nvidia-fan-control-gui-linux" target="_blank">nvidia-fan-control-gui-linux</a>

 ## Disclaimer